 1. Center your life on the teachings of the restored gospel of Jesus Christ.
 This includes getting a calling from your bishop and serving in the temple if you are able

-2. Take advantage of all the resources available on campus to succeed: Reading Writing Center, Center for Academic Success, teaching assistants, professors, friends and Church leaders
+2. Take advantage of all the resources available on campus to succeed: Reading Writing Lab, Center for Academic Success, teaching assistants, professors, friends and Church leaders

 3. Stay positive